 Your customers want to hear from you during the coronavirus pandemic.
 They want reassurance that their power won’t go out.
 They want information on how to pay their bill.
 They want to know your plan for keeping employees and the community safe.
 They want to hear about your acts of kindness and support.
 And they want to know what to expect from you after the COVID-19 crisis is over.

-At our April 9, 2020, web conference Energy and empathy: A frank discussion with crisis communications experts, three crisis communication experts gave advice on how to talk to customers throughout the coronavirus emergency.
+At our April 9, 2020, web conference Empathy and energy: A frank discussion with crisis communications experts, three crisis communication experts gave advice on how to talk to customers throughout the coronavirus emergency.
 Watch the recording and download the presentation to better plan and focus your communications during the COVID-19 outbreak.

 We captured some of the highlights below.